 Shopping for business phone and internet services isn’t like shopping for those services for your home; there are many more carrier options and the technology can be intimidating.

 Here are six helpful tips if you’re shopping for business phone and internet:

-Start Early: You should start shopping at least six months before your current contract reaches term.
+Start Early: You should start shopping at least six months before your current contract expiration date.
 If you wait too long, you’ll end up paying for overlapping services, or worse, an auto renew could kick in, meaning a whole new term with your current provider.

 Don’t drop your guard after you sign: Make sure the pricing you agreed upon is what shows up on your first bill.
 Many times there are errors: certain discount codes aren’t applied, you’re billed for items you shouldn’t be… Your first bill is going to be for the time period from your installation date to your billing date and an additional month (carriers bill a month in advance).
 You might want to analyze your first couple of bills to make sure they’re correct.
 If you miss something, carriers are only required to go back the period of time they specify in their term and conditions in your agreement, to issue credits.

-If you would like help with the procurement of any business voice or data service, contact CarrierBid today or complete the form on the right side of this page.
+If you would like help with the procurement of any business voice or data service, contact CarrierBid today or complete the form on the bottom of this page.